avikodak/BengaluruStartupInterviews/README.md

 * How do you find floor / ceil of value in a sorted array ?
 * Find number occuring odd number of times in an array
 * Search for a key in sorted array which is rotated
+* What is the maximum continous subarray sum ?
+* How do you find a subarray for a given sum in an array ?
+* How do you check whether elements are consecutive in an array ?
+* Given two sorted arrays such the arrays may have some common elements.
+Find the sum of the maximum sum path to reach from beginning of any array to end of any of the two arrays.
+We can switch from one array to another array only at common elements.
+* Given an array of distinct elements, rearrange the elements of array in zig-zag fashion in O(n) time.
+The converted array should be in form a < b > c < d > e < f.

 **Trees**

+* Serialize and deserialize a binary tree and also for n-ary tree ?
 * What are various traversals and how do you implement them ?
 * How do you find out whether a tree is BST or not ?
 * How do you delete a tree ?
 * How do you evaluate expression tree ?
 * How do you find lowest common ancestors in BST ?
 * How do you find whether trees are identical or not ?
+* How do you link all the leaves as doubly linked lists and detaching them from tree ?
+* How do you convert a tree to its mirror image ?
+* Diameter of a tree ?
+* How do you find shortest distance between two nodes in a binary tree ?
+* How do you print a tree in spiral order in a binary tree starting from root ?
+* Convert a tree to doubly linked list
+* Top , bottom , left ,right view for a tree ?
+* Print common nodes in two binary search trees
+* Predecessor and successor for a key in a BST
+* How do you find out floor and ceil value for a key in a BST ?
+* How do you build a BST using a sorted array ?
+* Total possible number of binary serach trees for given N keys

 **Linked Lists**